-A situational judgment test (STJs) is a test which asks a person to evaluate a realistic work situation and identify the best option for handling it (e.g., “A customer is complaining that his phone is no longer working and wants a full refund even though the warranty ran out yesterday.
+As part of an employee selection system, organizations may give situational judgment tests (STJs).
+These tests ask people to evaluate a realistic work situation and identify the best option for handling it (e.g., “A customer is complaining that his phone is no longer working and wants a full refund even though the warranty ran out yesterday.
 What do you do?”).
-They garner a lot of attention in selection contexts because of their effectiveness for predicting job performance, their ability to measure many performance predictors (constructs) and their tendency to reduce sub-group differences that are often found with pure cognitive ability tests.
-But some of the advantages of SJTs may also be disadvantages.
+They garner a lot of attention in selection contexts because of their effectiveness for predicting job performance, their ability to measure many performance predictors (constructs), and their tendency to reduce sub-group differences that are often found with pure cognitive ability tests.

+However, some of the advantages of SJTs may also be disadvantages.
 For instance, because SJTs can measure a variety of job performance predictors, it is often unclear what they actually (or usually) measure.
 Another complicating factor is that SJTs come in many formats (e.g., paper-and-pencil, video-based, computer-based, verbally) and may not all have the same degree of effectiveness.